TreeDiffusion: Hierarchical Generative Clustering for Conditional Diffusion: Additional Qualitative Results

-\cref{mnist_generations_hist} presents an additional plot similar to those in \cref{fmnist_generations_hist} and \cref{cifar_generations_hist} from the main text.
-This plot illustrates the generated images of the TreeDiffusion model when trained on the MNIST dataset.
+\cref{cifar_generations_hist} presents an additional plot similar to the one for FashionMNIST from the main text.
+This plot illustrates the generated images of the TreeDiffusion model when trained on the CIFAR-10 dataset.
 In each of these plots, we display randomly generated images for each cluster.
-Below each set of leaf-specific images, we provide a normalized histogram showing the distribution of predicted classes by an independent ResNet-50 classifier that has been pre-trained on the training data of the respective dataset.
-This visualization helps in understanding how well the model can generate distinct and meaningful clusters in the context of different datasets.
+Below each set of leaf-specific images, we provide a normalized histogram showing the distribution of predicted classes by an independent ResNet-50 classifier that has been pre-trained on the training data of the dataset.
+This visualization helps to understand how well the model can generate distinct and meaningful clusters in the context of different datasets.